 BD’s annual celebration of architecture is unique in recognising a body of work across different sectors, judged by a panel of industry experts.

-Launched in 2004, the Architect of the Year Awards reward the UK practices responsible for the best overall body of work in 11 different sectors, as well specialist awards including: Autodesk Young Architect of the Year, The Schueco Gold Award and then IE School ‘Class of’ scholarship.
+Launched in 2004, the Architect of the Year Awards reward the UK practices responsible for the best overall body of work in 12 different categories, as well as the Schueco Gold Award – our award for the best of the best.

 Organised by BD, the AYAs are distinguished from other architectural awards by virtue of honouring overall achievement within a particular sector.
 This provides a truly meaningful premise on which to compare the work of different architects.